March 17, 2017

 When you drive under the influence of alcohol or drugs (including some prescription and over-the-counter medications) you pose a danger to yourself, your passengers and others on the road.

-Victorian data reveals approximately 20% of drivers and motorcyclists killed on the state’s roads tested positive to cannabis, ecstasy, speed, or crystal methamphetamine (‘ice’).2
+Victorian data reveals approximately 18% of drivers and motorcyclists killed on the state’s roads tested positive to THC, the active component of cannabis.
+In the past 5 years, 11% of drivers killed, who were tested, had ecstasy, speed, or crystal methamphetamine (‘ice’) in their system.2

 Even in low doses, drugs can significantly reduce your driving skills.

 If you’ve taken cannabis, you may drive too slowly, find it difficult to stay awake, or to stay within designated lanes while driving.1

 Amphetamines and ecstasy can lead to speeding or erratic driving as well as reduced vision and increased risk taking behind the wheel.
 1

 If you have taken prescription medication, whether legally or illegally, you should be aware of the potential risks while driving.
 If you are feeling drowsy, aggressive, dizzy, nauseous, light-headed or shaky, it can be dangerous to drive as this may for instance impair your vision.

 The impact of mixing drugs can be unpredictable – it’s often difficult to know how combinations of drugs will interact.